ColOfAbRiX/role-ripple-solution/README.md

 The examples are meant to be run on AWS using [Terraform](https://www.terraform.io) to create the instances, but the machines can be created by any other mean as long as they are present and:

- - the machine is reachable via SSH using the names present in the inventory;
+ - the machines are reachable via SSH using the names present in the inventory;
  - the user `ansible` is present on the machines;
  - the user `ansible` is able to sudo to `root` without a password.